 We educate and empower our community by bringing awareness to the latest research and policy changes through community initiatives, media releases, public forums, and working strategically in our coalitions.

-SAAPRI's research and policy work has included initiatives on access to health care, civic engagement, hate crimes, economic development, and immigration.
+Discover SAAPRI's work on civic engagement, hate crimes, access to health care, economic development, and immigration.

 - SAAPRI’s Statement on the World Hindu Congress 2018

 - Ahimsa Breaks Barriers: SAAPRI and Kalapriya’s Series on Community Violence Draws Diverse Audiences at Shedd Park in Little Village

 - June 30th marks the Fiftieth Anniversary of the Enactment of the Immigration and Nationality Act of 1965